apache/mesos/docs/configuration.md

       --[no-]strict
     </td>
     <td>
-      If strict=true, any and all recovery errors are considered fatal.
+      If <code>strict=true</code>, any and all recovery errors are considered fatal.
       <p/>
-      If strict=false, any expected errors (e.g., slave cannot recover information about an executor, because the slave died right before the executor registered.) during recovery are ignored and as much state as possible is recovered.
+      If <code>strict=false</code>, any expected errors (e.g., slave cannot recover information about an executor, because the slave died right before the executor registered.) during recovery are ignored and as much state as possible is recovered. (default: true)
-      (default: true)
     </td>
   </tr>
   <tr>